Health & Medicine

 New human reproductive hormone could lead to novel contraceptives

 Given the ubiquity of fertility clinics and the popularity of in vitro fertilization, one would think that doctors fully understand the reproductive system.
-It's surprising, then, that a new reproductive hormone has been discovered in humans, one that supresses fertility.
+It's surprising, then, that a new reproductive hormone has been discovered in humans, one that suppresses fertility.
 The discovery by UC Berkeley neuroscientists could lead to new contraceptives and treatments for cancer and disorders such as precocious puberty.

 (22 December)